ec500-software-engineering/project-22-food-sharing-app/README.md

 ### BackEnd
-Cloud: AWS/Google Cloud
+Cloud: AWS/Parse
 <br>ElasticSearch to store the post/request and support geo search
-<br>Google Cloud Storage to store all images and data
+<br>Parse server to mange all the backend data including requests, user info and images.

 ## APIs
-Google map API to display nearby food post and request on map
+Google map API to display nearby food post and request on map Parse API to store data on cloud
 ## Task assignments
 He Li: Overall layout, Recycler View, Google Room / Firebase, MVP structure
-<br>ZBY: Google Map API, AWS/Google Cloud
+<br>ZBY: Google Map API, AWS, Backend storage, login interface

 ## Definition of Sprint 1 and 2
 Sprint 1: Research on how to use recycler view, room and google map API.
 Optimize design, specify what tool to use.